 Why choose Azure?

 In Azure, web applications run in App Services, and databases run on Azure SQL.
 Sure, you can choose whether the app service is running on Windows or Linux under the hood, but the operating system is abstracted away.
-Without access to the operating system, you don’t have to worry about Windows updates, security vulnerabilities, file permissions, OS version, etc. Additionally, with the click of a button, you can scale up your app service plan with more memory and CPU as your needs change.
+Without access to the operating system, you don’t have to worry about Windows updates, security vulnerabilities, file permissions, OS versions, etc. Additionally, with the click of a button, you can scale up your app service plan with more memory and CPU as your needs change.
 You can even configure auto-scaling so that if your application suddenly receives more traffic, it will automatically scale it out to multiple servers and meet the new demand without even a hiccup.
 Similar concepts exist with Azure SQL as well.
 All this goes to show why cloud-enabling your applications to move from on-premise servers to the serverless infrastructure in Azure has huge benefits.

 Cloud-Enabling Your Applications